-Florida Gov. Ron DeSantis Reportedly Considering Opening Schools Because Coronavirus Doesn’t ‘Threaten Kids’
+Florida Gov. Ron DeSantis Reportedly Considering Opening Schools Because Coronavirus Doesn’t ‘Threaten’ Kids

-Florida Governor Ron DeSantis is reportedly considering reopening the state’s public schools next month despite health experts warning that’s likely still too soon.
-The schools have been closed since March due to the coronavirus outbreak.
+Florida Governor Ron DeSantis is reportedly considering reopening the state’s public schools next month, despite health experts warning that’s likely still too soon.
+The schools have been closed since March due to the novel coronavirus (COVID-19) outbreak.

 The Tampa Bay Times reported DeSantis made comments earlier this week saying he was going to look into the possibility of finishing the school year next month.